darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 It is possible to create [multiple instances](../darkroom/interacting-with-modules/multiple-instances.md) of many processing modules.
 In this scenario it is not always obvious which instance should be controlled by keyboard shortcut operations.

-See [`preferences` -> `miscellaneous`](./miscellaneous.md) for some additional settings that allow you to control how keyboard shortcuts are handled when multiple instances of a processing module are present.
+See [`preferences > miscellaneous`](./miscellaneous.md) for some additional settings that allow you to control how keyboard shortcuts are handled when multiple instances of a processing module are present.

 ## (utility) modules